pcdshub/ioc-common-expstate/README.md

 (Access this by way of ``caget -S IOC:$(HUTCH):EXPSTATE:UserStatus``)

 ----------------------------------------------
-launch_screen.sh is a script that sets up the environment and launches a GUI.
-The first parameter is the endstation to use, the second parameter is a comma-separated list of macro assignments.
+launch_est.sh is a script that sets up the environment and launches a GUI.
+The parameter is a comma-separated list of macro assignments.
 The macros are mostly grubber parameters:
+    endstation - The endstation to use (default to HUTCH:STATION from get_info). nolb       - Don't include the grubber.
-    lbinst  - The endstation to use for the grubber (default to the first arg). lbuser  - The user name to use for the grubber (default "*opr"). lbpass  - The password to use (default "pcds"). lbexp   - The experiment to use (default "current"). lbdebug - Use the debug logbook, not the production one. nolb    - Don't bother with the grubber.
+    lbinst     - The endstation to use for the grubber (default to endstation). lbuser     - The user name to use for the grubber (default opr account for this hutch).
+    lbpass     - The password to use (default "pcds"). lbexp      - The experiment to use (default "current"). lbdebug    - Use the debug logbook, not the production one.